3D character choosing between Figma and Photoshop

 Why Use Figma Instead of Photoshop for UI Design?

-The debate between Figma and Photoshop for UI design has been ongoing as the design industry evolves.
-While Photoshop has been the go-to for various types of graphic design for decades, Figma has rapidly gained popularity specifically in the UI/UX design space.
-In this article, we will delve into why Figma has become a preferred choice over Photoshop for UI design tasks.
+The debate between Figma and Photoshop for UI design has continued as the design industry evolves.
+While Photoshop has been the go-to for various types of graphic design for decades, Figma has rapidly gained popularity, specifically in the UI/UX design space.
+In this article, we will explore why Figma has become a preferred choice over Photoshop for UI design tasks.

 Introduction to Figma and Photoshop

-Photoshop, developed by Adobe, has long been revered as the industry standard for graphic design, offering extensive tools for photo editing, graphic creation, and artwork.
-However, Figma, a newer player in the market, has been designed with a specific focus on UI/UX design, boasting features that cater to the modern digital product design workflow.
+Adobe Photoshop, developed by Adobe, has long been revered as the industry standard for graphic design, offering extensive tools for photo editing, graphic creation, and artwork.
+However, Figma, a "newer" player in the market, has been designed specifically to focus on UI/UX design, boasting features that cater to the modern digital product design workflow.

 Reasons to use Figma over Photoshop for UI design